chuahjonglik/mecanumwheelcontrol_esp32/README.md

 - Tools: Arduino IDE
 - Libraries: Bluepad32 (for all versions), PID_v1, ICM20948_WE (only for PID version)

+## What You Should Know
+Mecanum wheels move to any direction using diagonal forces.
+The wheel should be setup in correct way.
+The easier way is by observing the pattern, the wheels' pattern should looks like a cross.

+To move forward or backward, the sideway forces should cancel each other, thus leaving only forward forces.
+This means that the resultant force should point to one direction only.
+This works the same for sideway movements, but some forces may not fully cancel to allows movement in certain angles.

+To rotate, all the wheels will spin where left side wheels will spin in opposite direction to the right side wheels.

+For this code, you only need to observe the wheel rotation for front, left, right, back, and clockwise/anticlockwise rotate.

 ## What to Change

 **Pin definitions**